kaustavdassoa/AWSResources/MyArtifacts/cloudformation-demo/Readme.md

 Note : During stack update one can't update conditions.
 Conditions can ONLY be updated when the respective resources are included in the change - like the resource is added, modified , deleted.
 Following six (6) intrinsic functions can be used to define stacks.
 `Fn::And Fn::Equals Fn::If Fn::Not Fn:Or`

+`Conditions:`
+  `IfEnviromentNameIsPROD: !Equals [!Ref EnviromentName, PROD]`

+### Output
+Output section declare output values that we can
+- Import into another stack (to create a cross stack reference)
+- In case of the nested stack, the output of the nested stack use in the root stack.
+- Display the output value in the cloudFormation console.

+Note : Maximum of 6 (sixty) output values is allowed.
+#### Output-Export
+- Export section of the CloudFormation output contains resource output for the stack reference.
+Other stacks within the same region can use intrinsic function `fn:ImportValue` to import values.
+- For Each AWS account, the export name should be unique within a region.
+- Cross Stack reference can't be created accross regions, it should be within the same region.